guildai/guildai/guild/tests/models.md

 Here's the reference for the `intro` model:

     >>> intro.reference
-    ModelRef(dist_type='modelfile',
+    ModelRef(dist_type='guildfile',
              dist_name='.../samples/projects/mnist',
              dist_version='8c7520af...',
              model_name='intro')

-Note that the package reference in this case is an absolute path to the modelfile.
-The version is a hash (md5) of the modelfile.
+Note that the package reference in this case is an absolute path to the guildfile.
+The version is a hash (md5) of the guildfile.
 This information can be used to locate the model definition and optionally verify that it has not been modified since the reference was generated.